“Convenience is no longer a channel… it’s a need-state for consumers and is now a new way of doing business.”

 — Art Sebastian, VP of Digital Experience at Casey’s General Stores, Inc.

-During a group interview, Art Sebastian of Casey’s General Stores, Inc. said that “Convenience is no longer a channel… it’s a need-state for consumers and is now a new way of doing business.”
+During a group interview, Art Sebastian of Casey’s General Stores, Inc. said, “Convenience is no longer a channel… it’s a need-state for consumers and is now a new way of doing business.”
 Spot on.
-As more consumers shop from their phones or computers, the switching cost has cratered.
+As more consumers shop from their phones or computers, switching costs have cratered.
 The mindset of “I’m already here, so I might as well wait” no longer applies.
-If a product is unavailable or isn’t ready when it’s needed, consumers can instantly evaluate alternative options.
+Consumers can instantly evaluate alternative options if a product is unavailable or isn’t ready when it’s needed.

-Rodney McMillan of Kroger talked about how they’re enhancing the customer experience through online ordering, curbside pickup, and delivery.
-COVID has structurally changed the way consumers order food, groceries, and everyday items.
+Rodney McMillan of Kroger talked about enhancing the customer experience through online ordering, curbside pickup, and delivery.
+COVID has structurally changed how consumers order food, groceries, and everyday items.
 Convenience is the name of the game across industries and is no longer a stand-alone category for gas stations and drug stores.

-It can be hard, but it’s worth it
+It can be challenging, but it’s worth it

-Enabling a “convenient” shopping experience for consumers is extremely difficult to build.
+Establishing a “convenient” shopping experience for consumers is difficult to build.
 Chris Rupp of Albertson’s companies shared that they decided to walk away from an online ordering project due to complexity for the consumer and discussed the need to focus on ease of use.
-It’s important to place some bets, but it’s equally important to know when to walk away from the table.
+It’s essential to place some bets, but it’s equally important to know when to walk away from the table.

 Some of our current customers recognized how difficult–or near impossible–it would be to deliver on these customer expectations with existing technology or by trying to build something in-house.
-Our partnership with retail customers has resulted in a shift in operations and adoption of the “art of the possible” mindset, delivering results such as improved sales 2-3.5%, reduced inventory 10-20%, and decreased flex transportation costs 5-15%.
-Each of these improvements not only drives higher revenue and boosts margins but also improves customer satisfaction.
+Our partnership with retail customers has resulted in a shift in operations and adoption of the “art of the possible” mindset, delivering results such as improved sales by 2-3.5%, reduced inventory by 10-20%, and decreased flex transportation costs by 5-15%.
+Each of these improvements drives higher revenue, boosts margins, and improves customer satisfaction.

 Suggested next steps for grocers or retailers to consider

-- Find an AI/ML-driven platform on the market that has key capabilities, like Control Towers and analytics-driven substitution suggestions based on product attributes, to tackle this convenience challenge.
+- Find an AI/ML-driven market platform with crucial capabilities, like Control Towers and analytics-driven substitution suggestions based on product attributes, to tackle this convenience challenge.
 Retailers that successfully implement and deploy these technologies will gain higher revenue and margins, build a better customer experience, earn higher loyalty and increase their market share.

-- Select a technology partner that has the experience to guide grocery retailers along an optimal path for an implementation to achieve the outcomes listed above.
+- Select a technology partner with the experience to guide grocery retailers along an optimal path for an implementation to achieve the above outcomes.
 The right partner understands how to align the people, processes, and technologies required to build a platform roadmap that enables your future growth.